About Us

 Our Mission

-To provide the structure and resources for the advancement of youth and adult symphonic opportunities in the small towns, cities, and outlying rural areas of Northern Utah.
+To provide the structure and resources for the advancement of youth and adult orchestral and symphonic opportunities in the small towns, cities, and outlying rural areas of Northern Utah.

 Our History